I love orchids and love giving tips on how to grow them in your garden.

 It is also wise to check that there is no water sitting is in the leaf axil or crown in evenings to decrease the chances of developing rot when it is cooler.

 On hot days dampen down the floor under the Sarcs to provide that cooling humid environment.
 Serious shade-houses will need an automated watering system unless there is plenty of time to regularly hose the floor!

-If the leaves appear shrivelled it may not be getting enough water, so it is helpful to be able to judge the weight of dry Sarc by picking the pot up.
+If the leaves appear shriveled, it may not be getting enough water, so it is helpful to be able to judge the weight of dry Sarc by picking the pot up.
 It will need watering if it is light in weight.

 Rainwater is best collected from the roof in large containers, but filling large juice bottles and leaving for several days suffices as well (I do this—space issues!).

 5. Repotting and Potting Mix

 Sarcs have a habit of clumping and can be divided by carefully removing a clump from the rest of the plant and potting on into a new pot relevant to the size of the removed clump.
 Always label the Sarcs and write the date on one side of the label for your records.

 The potting mix I use is medium-sized pinus radiata bark with gravel base for weight.
 I source my bark through Napier Orchid Supplies, but various types of orchid potting mixes are available from garden centres.

-Thrive produce an Orchid Potting Mix made with bark chips and peat nodules as well as a controlled food additive which lasts up to four months, but due to the warning regarding the micro-organisms in it I do not want to use it.
+Thrive produces an Orchid Potting Mix made with bark chips and peat nodules as well as a controlled food additive which lasts up to four months, but due to the warning regarding the micro-organisms in it I do not want to use it.
 After all, we have enough health issues without unwillingly breathing this stuff in, mask or not!